zakishaheen/homebrew-brewfile/README.md

 # homebrew-brewfile
-Personal brewfile to setup new machines
+Personal brewfile to setup new machines using Strap (https://github.com/MikeMcQuaid/strap)